Singles: Your Online Dating Profile is Live? Read our Tips for What’s Next!

 Greetings, Dance Fans!
 Our last blog about the online dating scene was focused on “putting your best foot forward”, and creating your best online dating profile.
 Now that your online dating profile is live and generating potential matches, let’s move on to responding to those inquiries and going on an actual date!

 Congratulations!
 You took the plunge, and created an online dating profile.
-And if you took our advice and added Ballroom Dancing to your repertoire before you began, so you’re feeling confident, energized and oh-so ready for this new adventure!
+And, you took our advice and added Ballroom Dancing to your repertoire before you began – so you’re feeling confident, energized, and oh-so ready for this new adventure!
 Why do we think ballroom dance lessons can improve your profile, and make you more successful in meeting date partners that are appealing to you?
 There’s a few good reasons:

 - Ballroom dance has so many benefits!
 Improved health, self-expression, a boost in your social skills etc. can all jump-start your lifestyle, & your success in online dating

 - Having a few dance lessons under your belt can add new FUN and energy to your life.
 As an example, Tango or Salsa are great first dances to try, because they are sexy and fun to dance

 - With ballroom dance in your repertoire, you’ll find a new sense of confidence with yourself – and you’ll have a different presence in social situations – and frankly in your life… including when you’re on a date with a new match

 - Only respond to people who interest you.
 If you post a flattering photo and write a unique, positive profile, chances are you’ll get responses.
 Only reply to the ones who truly appeal to you.
 For all the others, no message is the message… it’s kinder (and faster) than saying, “Thanks, but no thanks”

 - Avoid Googling a potential match.
 It’s more fun to learn about your date the old-fashioned way – through conversation – and you won’t risk inadvertently revealing something you shouldn’t know or making presumptions about someone